Greece Moments Greece Moments

 The balcony of Pelion

-Since the place is traffic-calmed, you have to park your vehicle at the entrance to the village in a parking area, which is usually quickly occupied.
-From here you can walk along the cobbled main street, past souvenir shops and shops to the listed town centre.
+Since the village is traffic-calmed, you have to park your vehicle at the entrance in a parking area, which fills up quickly.
+From here you can walk along the cobbled main street, past souvenir shops and stores to the listed town centre.

 Makrinitsa Griechenland Schoene Orte Volos Pilion